wp-plugins/recent-posts-slider/readme.txt

 = How to use =

-In order to display the recent posts slider, you have two options
+In order to display the recent posts slider, you have three options

 1. Simply place `<?php if (function_exists('rps_show')) echo rps_show(); ?>` in your theme.
 1. Add the shortcode '[rps]'.
+1. Using widget.

 == Frequently Asked Questions ==